Upper Canyon Creek Campground

 Directions

-Access #1 (41 miles east of Payson): From Payson, travel 33 miles east on State Highway 260.
-Turn right on Young Road/Forest Road 512, and continue 3 miles to FR 33 (unpaved).
+From Payson: Travel 33 miles east on State Highway 260.
+Turn right on Young Road/Forest Road 512 and continue 3 miles to FR 33 (unpaved).
 Turn left on FR 33 and travel 1.5 miles to the campground.
-Access #2 (28 miles north of Young): From Young, take State Highway 288/FR 512 north for 23 miles to FR 33.
-Turn right onto FR 33 and travel about 5 miles to the campground.
-Both FR 512 and FR 33 are unpaved; four-wheel-drive or chains advised after heavy rains or snow.
+From Young: Take State Highway 288/FR 512 north for 23 miles to FR 33.
+Turn right onto FR 33 and continue about 5 miles to the site.
+Four-wheel-drive or chains advised after heavy rain or snow.

 Amenities